AndyYFTao/leetcode-collection/README.md

 * [Backspace String Compare](backspace_string_compare.py)
   * Given two strings `S` and `T`, return if they are equal when both are typed into empty text editors. `#` means a backspace character.

+* Min Stack
+  * Design a stack that supports push, pop, top, and retrieving the minimum element in constant time.